How Long Does Nail Polish Last? A Guide To Nail Polish Shelf Life

 There are several key indicators that you will need to look out for if you are concerned that your nail polish has either spoiled or gone bad.
 The following signs are the most common, so make sure that you are regularly checking your nail polishes.

-On the bottle of your nail polish, there is usually a period after opening the label.
+On the bottle of your nail polish or gel nail polish, there is usually a period after opening the label.
 It’s generally a small bottle with some writing on it, like 24M or 36M.
 This indicates the average shelf life your polish has once it’s been opened.
 This is a great general rule of thumb for knowing whether your nail polish is ok to use or not.
-(Of course it takes remembering when you opened it!)
-It's important to note that improper care and storage does have the potential to decrease this time period.
+(Of course, it takes remembering when you opened it!)
+It's important to note that improper care and storage do have the potential to decrease this time period.

 The texture and consistency of your nail polish will change depending on whether the polish formula is spoiled or not.
 A goopy texture or a dramatic change in thickness and consistency will not paint smoothly and could result in a less-than-perfect look.

 Due to the chemical makeup of nail polish, if the polish is exposed to vast amounts of oxygen or heat sources, then the nail polish can become "crumbly."
 This is when the texture of the nail polish is no longer smooth or like a thick liquid.
 Instead, it is clumpy and does not sit well on the nail surface once painted.
 Nail polish becomes this way due to solvents in the polish mixture evaporating, which is mainly caused by exposure to air.
 As a result, this usually occurs when nail polish bottles have not been closed tightly enough or stored properly.

 Discoloration of the nail polish can also occur due to improper storage.
 If exposed to too much heat or light, or any wide fluctuations in temperature, the color of your nail polish can fade.
 While your polish is still safe to use, you will have yourself a whole new color.